broidHQ/integrations/broid-slack/README.md

   });
 ```

-Twilio can also be used with your existing express setup.
+Slack can also be used with your existing express setup.

 ```javascript
 const BroidSlack = require('broid-slack');